 Rather than exhibiting specific COMT gene mutation symptoms, if you carry a particular variant you will likely carry traits linked to the conditions mentioned above.

 While SelfDecode is not intended to be used as a diagnostic tool, this report can help you learn more about your genetics.
+Understanding your DNA can help guide your health decisions based on what your body truly needs.

 By identifying whether you carry a mutation, you can take action to counteract any negative effects you may be predisposed to by taking particular supplements that increase COMT activity.
 Of course you should not just take supplements based on a suspicion, as this may not only be a waste of time and money, but also potentially lead to adverse health effects.